jpoon/azure-create-vhd/README.md

 ## Background

-As the Azure CLI currently does not supporting creating a blank VHD ([azure-cli#655](https://github.com/Azure/azure-cli/issues/655)).
-Much of the logic was inspired https://github.com/colemickens/azure-tools differing slightly so as not to require Azure login.
+This tool exists as the Azure CLI currently does not supporting creating a blank VHD ([azure-cli#655](https://github.com/Azure/azure-cli/issues/655)).
+Much of the logic was inspired by https://github.com/colemickens/azure-tools differing so as not to require Azure login.

 ## Usage